dfm/emcee/docs/tutorials/quickstart.rst

-If we didn’t provide any ``args`` parameter, the calling sequence would be ``log_prob(p0[0])`` instead.
+If we didn't provide any ``args`` parameter, the calling sequence would be ``log_prob(p0[0])`` instead.

-It’s generally a good idea to run a few “burn-in” steps in your MCMC chain to let the walkers explore the parameter space a bit and get settled into the maximum of the density.
-We’ll run a burn-in of 100 steps (yep, I just made that number up… it’s hard to really know how many steps of burn-in you’ll need before you start) starting from our initial guess ``p0``:
+It's generally a good idea to run a few "burn-in" steps in your MCMC chain to let the walkers explore the parameter space a bit and get settled into the maximum of the density.
+We'll run a burn-in of 100 steps (yep, I just made that number up... it's hard to really know how many steps of burn-in you'll need before you start) starting from our initial guess ``p0``:

 .. code:: python